Some shoots pay nothing at all, writes Ellena Swift

 Picking-up: A few wise words from a picking-up expert.

-The loader standing by his master, deftly handing him a loaded gun while swiftly reloading the empty one, as the birds…
+A loader should stand by, deftly handling the Shot a loaded gun while swiftly reloading the empty one, as overhead…

 Most of us go beating or picking-up for fun and don’t think of it as a form of employment with formal beaters’ pay.…